sassembla/SushiJSON/README.md

 	╚═╗│ │└─┐├─┤│ : {JSON}
 	╚═╝└─┘└─┘┴ ┴┴

-The partial-parse-designed DSL which contains JSON with naming rule.
+The partial-parsable-designed DSL which contains JSON with naming rule.
 Mainly made for controlling the text editor. like the **Sublime Text**, **Vim**, and the other.